ecow/ldcdemo/README.md

 [Try in demo site](http://demo.e-artspace.com/ldc/pub/cities?term=am&list=3&lang=en).

 ##The client side html code
-The client Html and javascript is contatined in pub/index.html file.
+The Html source with all required javascript is contatined in pub/index.html file.

 ##Reuse this approach
 Please note that you can extend this approach to query any data in billons of linked data sources